You Helped Your Clients Establish DAF Accounts. Now What?Submitted by American Endowment Foundation on January 10th, 2022

-- Discuss whether they want to support many different causes and charities or just a small number.
+- Discuss whether they want to support many different causes and charities or just a few.

 - Determine in which situations they want to make grants publicly or anonymously.

-Should clients need additional guidance or if they are reluctant to discuss these matters by themselves or with their professional advisors, they may want to engage the services of a philanthropic advisory firm.
-These independent firms do not provide financial, legal or tax advice, and often work with donors who are beginning their charitable journey or with those who need or want to change direction.
+Additional advice for AEF donors can be found in AEF’s Library for Donors.
+Should clients need further guidance or if they are reluctant to discuss these matters on their own or with their advisors, they may want to engage the services of a philanthropic advisory firm to help them achieve their charitable goals.

 We at American Endowment Foundation look forward to discussing your needs and interests in greater detail.
 Contact or call us at 1-888-660-4508 and let us discuss how donor advised funds can play a role in your financial practice.